 Install the mainboard in a system chassis (case).
-The board is an ATX size mainboard with a twin-tier of I/O ports.
-You can install this mainboard in ATX case.
+The board is a flex-ATX size mainboard with a twin-tier of I/O ports.
+You can install this mainboard in any ATX case.
+Special micro-ATX cases are also available with a reduced number of expansion slot bays and a smaller power supply unit.
 Ensure that your case has an I/O cover plate that matches the ports on this mainboard.

 Install the mainboard in a case.
 Follow the instructions provided by the case manufacturer using the hardware and internal mounting points on the chassis.

-Connect the power connector from the power supply to the PWR1 connector on the mainboard.
+Connect the power connector from the power supply to the PWR2 connector on the mainboard.

-If there is a cooling fan installed in the system chassis, connect the cable from the cooling fan to the fan power connector FAN2 on the mainboard.
+If there is a cooling fan installed in the system chassis, connect the cable from the cooling fan to the FAN2 fan power connector on the mainboard.

-Connect the case switches and indicator LEDs to the J2 switch and LED connector header.
-See the illustration below for a guide to the J2 connector pin assignments.
+Connect the case switches and indicator LEDs to the J7 switch and LED connector header.
+See the illustration below for a guide to the J7 connector pin assignments.